ePages-de/epages-devportal/_posts/2021/2021-05-31-feathers-js-overview.md

 ## Conclusion
 There are many tools out there offering you assistance with creating APIs as well as handling real time data.
-FeathersJS is one option that can help you reducing boilerplate code.
-It also allows to be more dynamic in terms of application transport and database choices for each API, lending itself quite well to [Microservice architecture](/blog//events/wjax2015-microservices/).
+FeathersJS is one option that can help you reduce boilerplate code.
+It also allows for more dynamic choices in terms of application transport and databases for each API, lending itself quite well to [Microservice architecture](/blog//events/wjax2015-microservices/).

 ## Reading material and references